The Native American Education Program (NAEP) is comprised of 3 federal funding sources:

 - NAEP Liaisons work provide teacher contact information to parent/guardian and student in order for parent/guardian and/or student to inquire about teacher availability for tutoring or other instructional assistance.

 - K-6th: NAEP Liaisons will provide teacher contact information and assist with tools needed for at home, supplemental, parental instruction.

 - Home School Liaison Services - provides academic and attendance support services to students; referrals to district services, counseling programs and other support programs; consults with parents via home, school and phone contacts.

 - Native American National Honor Society - recognizes students with a cumulative GPA of 4.0 +

-- Graduating Seniors Banquet - Award ceremony for graduating seniors and to acknowledge the Native American Honor Society graduating seniors.
+- Graduating Seniors Recognition for graduating seniors and to acknowledge the Native American Honor Society graduating seniors.

 - Parent Advisory Committee - Parent group that meets several times over the school year to discuss school issues and program services.
 A great place to meet other parents.
 Potlucks, cookouts, fundraisers, and more.